peter-sattler/money-transfer-api/README.md

 :moneybag: Moved bootstrap data loaders to separate package
 :moneybag: Customers can only be deleted if they don't have any accounts
 :moneybag: Accounts can only be deleted it they have a zero balance
+:moneybag: Check that account number path parameter is numeric

 Pete Sattler
 20 September 2019